abnvkdl/waydots/README.md

 To take screenshots I use `grim`, to take screenshot of a specific area I use `slurp`
 For recording screen I use `wf-recorder`

+For getting realtime network speed as a notification install `wireless_tools`

 ### To install starship to the current user

 `curl -O https://starship.rs/install.sh`